 - Boolenization: the attacker may find out if the given XPath expression is True or False.
-Let's assume that the aim of the attacker is to log in to the account.
-Successful log in would be equal "True" and failed log in attempt would equal "False".
+Let's assume that the attacker aims to log in to the account.
+A successful log in would be equal "True" and failed log in attempt would equal "False".
 Only a smart portion of the information is analyzed "character" or the number.
 When the attacker focuses on the string he may reveal it in its entirety by checking every single character within the class/range of characters this string belongs to.

 - XML Crawling:

 To get to know the XML document structure the attacker may use:

 Will return the number of nodes (in this case 2).